 Rav Eliyahu Mirav shlit"a Eulogizes His Son, the Soldier Yossi Cohen hy"d

-On the Wednesday of Parshat Vayigash, the soldier Yossi Cohen was killed in a Kiddush Hashem, when a murderous terrorist shot at him and his friend Yuval Mor Yosef.
-The two were on a security mission at the hitchhiking post in Givat Asaf as part of their service in the "Netzach Yehuda" battalion, hy"d.
-Rav Eliyahu Mirav shlit"a, a student of the esteemed Rav Berland and father of the slain soldier Yossi Cohen hy"d, spoke to the general media with an emotional message to the people of Israel.
+On Wednesday of Parshat Vayigash, the soldier Yossi Cohen was killed for the sanctification of Hashem, when a murderous terrorist opened fire on him and his friend, Yuval Mor Yosef.
+At the time, the two were on a security mission at the hitchhiking post at Givat Asaf as part of their service in the "Netzach Yehuda" battalion, may their blood be avenged.
+Rabbi Eliyahu Merav shlit"a, a student of the holy Rav Berland and father of the fallen soldier Yossi Cohen, may his blood be avenged, spoke to the general media with a moving message to the people of Israel.

-"Yossi, the pure neshamah, he was on a mission, we sent him with great love.
-At every Shabbat meal, we sit as a family and each one gives thanks for something, Yossi thanked with these words, 'I thank Hashem for the privilege to protect the people of Israel with my body.'
-This is that neshamah, he did not know what he was talking about, but these were his last words at home, now we all understand what he was talking about."
+"Yossi, the pure soul, was on a mission; we sent him with great love.
+At every Shabbat meal, we sit as a family and everyone expresses gratitude for something.
+Yossi expressed it with these words: 'I thank Hashem that I have the merit to protect the people of Israel with my own body.'
+That is the soul he had; he didn't know what he was talking about, but those were his last words at home.
+Now, we all understand what he was talking about."

-"Yossi was a Haredi Israeli young man, a heart of gold, truly a pride of the people of Israel, he wanted to finish the army and continue to give to the people of Israel as a dentist, now he is above watching over us."
+"Yossi was a Charedi Israeli boy, a heart of gold, a glory to the people of Israel.
+He wanted to finish the army and continue to give to the people of Israel as a dentist.
+Now he is above, watching over us."

 Subscribe to Our Newsletter